Helen's Tower: Architecture

 The entrance to Helen's Tower is in a porch that occupies the re-entrant between the base of the square tower and that of the stair tower on the eastern side.
 The porch has a hipped roof built of lapped (feathered) sandstone courses.
 The entrance door opens to the south and is surmounted by a square datestone sheltered by a hood mould.
 The stone shows a coronet, an aristocratic cypher ("monogram") and the year 1850.
 The coronet has four balls as befits a baron.
 The cypher shows two opposed uppercase Ds and an ampersand between them (D & Ɑ).
 A similar device appears on the gable of Helen's Bay railway station (1863) where however the two Ds are interlaced to form a proper monogram rather than a cypher.
-The description of Helen's Tower on the historic building list says the cypher is short for Dufferin and Ava, interpreting the second D as a lowercase A. However, this cannot be as the coronet is a baron's, the year is 1850, and the marquessate of Dufferin and Ava would only be created in 1888.
+The description of Helen's Tower on the historic building list says the cypher is short for Dufferin and Ava, interpreting the second D as a lowercase A. However, this cannot be as the coronet is a baron's and the year is 1850, whereas the marquessate of Dufferin and Ava would only be created in 1888.
 The Dufferin Memorial Hall in Bangor, built in 1905, shows a very different DA monogram for Dufferin & Ava.

 The walls of the tower are built of a dark massive stone, called "blackstone", laid in rubble courses.
 The outer surfaces of the blocks were left in low-relief rough rustication.
 This stone seems to be mostly the local Ordovician-Silurian greywacke that outcrops on the hill's slopes around the tower with perhaps some dolerite (also called basalt).
 The quoins are hewn out of a different stone that is lighter in colour.
 It is massive like a granite but has a finer grain and lacks recognisable feldspar, quartz and mica.
 The true nature of the "granite" has not been established.
 The tower's projected plinth course is made of this same material.
 This "granite" is not mentioned in the Listed Buildings Details.
 The tower's window dressings, corbels and coping are made of whitish or pinkish cross-stratified sandstone.
 This is also the material of the porch.
 This sandstone came from the quarries of nearby Scrabo Hill.